 'Of course,' I assure her.
 She casts several security spells, ensuring that we will not be overheard.

 'Do we have any books relating to the creation of a Horcrux?' she asks, whispering the final word.

 'No,' I tell her.

 'No?'
-She is on edge, she does not believe me.
+She is on edge, and it is obvious that she does not believe me.
 I decide to trust her with my greatest secret.

 'Albus removed them all, the year before last,' I tell her.
 'He asked my permission, of course.
 I know my shelves, and he knew that I would notice if he simply took them.'

 'Do you know what he did with them?'
 Minerva asks.

 'He said that he was taking them to his office for safekeeping.
 But they were not there after he was killed, Minerva, I checked.
 Either he destroyed them, or…'

 'Or Potter, or more likely Miss Granger, took them,' Minerva suggests.
 I nod.